MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 **Hashtable** that always has a key named '0', which stores the entire match.
 If the regular expression contains capture groups, the `$Matches` contains additional keys for each group.

+It is important to note that the `$Matches` hashtable contains only the first occurrence of any matching pattern.

 Example: